Clinical Support Services

 Tamsin Gough

-Tamsin is an HCPC registered Art Psychotherapist who has 3 years training and clinical experience working with children and adults in a range of settings, and 10 years experience working with learning difficulties, disabilities, mental health and challenging behaviour.
+Tamsin is a HCPC registered art psychotherapist who has 3.5 years training and clinical experience working with children and adults in a range of settings, and 10 years working with learning difficulties, disabilities, mental health and challenging behaviour.

-Working from a psychodynamic perspective, with a focus on attachment theory and using a mentalizing stance, Tamsin has worked with complex trauma and creates a safe place to help build resilience and manage feelings and behaviours.
+Working psychodynamically with a focus on attachment theory and using a mentalizing stance, Tamsin has worked with complex trauma and creates a safe place to help build resilience and manage feelings and behaviours.

 Tamsin uses evidence based practice to promote the wellbeing and self-efficacy of those she works with.